 Thrive Themes Landing Pages

 Thrive Themes has a WordPress plugin just for creating landing pages.
 It comes with dozens of pre-designed templates that have been designed to optimize conversions.
-It has an easy drag-and-drop and click to edit interface, so you don’t need to know how to code to customize your pages and make them unique, or to make them match your own branding.
+It has an easy drag-and-drop and click to edit interface (see demo and detail review here), so you don’t need to know how to code to customize your pages and make them unique, or to make them match your own branding.

 OptimizePress offers both a premium WordPress theme and a plugin with a tool for creating landing pages.
 It includes a drag and drop editor that makes it easy to customize your content, along with a variety of templates to get you started.